stephenmatheis/crepo/README.md

 ## Add Templates

-Before using `mkrepo`, create a `~/dev-templates/` directory that holds your config files.
+Before using `crepo`, create a `~/dev-templates/` directory that holds your config files.

 ### Required structure: